 CPE DS1 Monitoring Time: Select 1 SECOND through 100 SECONDS.
-Factory default is 10 seconds.
+Factory default is 4 SECONDS.
 Indicates the minimum time required to detect CPE DS1 frame loss or yellow alarm before CPE DS1 monitor action is taken.

-CPE DS1 Keep Alive: Select SEND FRAMED ONES (default), SEND BLUE ALARM, SEND YELLOW ALARM, or SEND LINE LOOPBACK.
+CPE DS1 Keep Alive: Select NOT SENT (default), SEND FRAMED ONES, SEND BLUE ALARM, SEND YELLOW ALARM, or SEND LINE LOOPBACK.
 This function selects the signal to be sent to the CPE DS1 by the system when in transfer mode.
+Not sent sends no transmit signal to the CPE DS1.
 Send framed ones sends ones with a framing bit.
 Send blue alarm sends unframed ones.
 Note that this may cause the CPE device to send back a yellow alarm and if yellow alarm monitoring is enabled, create a dead lock.
 Send yellow alarm sends a remote alarm.
 Send line loopback takes the received data and transmits it back to the source.
 Received data is retransmitted without change in framing format and any bipolar violations are not removed.
 Received data is also passed unchanged through to the system as incoming data so that CPE DS1 monitoring may continue.